CintiaG/MuPET-Flow/README.md

-# MuPET-Flow: Multiple Ploidy Estimation Tool for all Species Compatible with Flow Cytometry
+# MuPETFlow: Multiple Ploidy Estimation Tool for all Species Compatible with Flow Cytometry

 Created: January 30, 2023